EU officials' comments after talks in Poland

 "There is a consensus that it would be good for our financial institutions to strengthen their capital to comply with Basel-3 requirements and to face any eventuality of the moment.

-"In the case of Spain, we've equipped our financial institutions with strong capital, strong solvency and thus Spain doesn't need to (recapitalise)."
+"In the case of Spain, we've equipped our financial institutions with strong capital, strong solvency and thus Spain doesn't need to (recapitalize)."

 GIULIO TREMONTI, ITALY'S ECONOMY MINISTER